 Why don’t all criminal defense attorneys do the same?

-If you have been arrested in St. George or Southern Utah, call Edward D. Flint at (435) 740-8460 or fill out an online contact form to schedule a free consultation today.
+If you have been arrested in St. George or Southern Utah, call Edward D. Flint at (435) 740-8460 or fill out an online contact form to schedule a confidential consultation today.
 With more than 33 years of criminal defense experience, I have personally handled 100+ jury trials!